verrazzano/docs/content/en/docs/monitoring/tracing/jaeger-tracing.md

 ## Management of Jaeger indices in OpenSearch

 To clean old Jaeger data from OpenSearch, Verrazzano uses the [index management](https://www.jaegertracing.io/docs/latest/operator/#elasticsearch-index-cleaner-job) provided by Jaeger.
-By default, a cron job is created to clean old traces from it, the options for it are listed below so you can configure it to your use case.
+By default, a cron job with the following default values is created to clean old traces.
+To configure it to your use case, override the following Jaeger spec values in the Verrazzano custom resource with your desired values.

 ```
 storage: